Discover the astounding true story that gave birth to Saving Private Ryan and see where fact and fiction diverge.

 Moreover, the biggest difference between the true story of Saving Private Ryan and the film is that the latter features a dramatic search and rescue mission conducted by a group of U.S. soldiers.
 In the case of Fritz Niland, no such group was ever organized and he was instead tracked down by a chaplain.

 Of course, an easy rescue mission does not a blockbuster make, so it makes sense that the filmmakers would get a little creative.
-And this creativity certainly paid off as audiences, critics, and even the Library of Congress’ National Film Registry have recognized the film as one of profound cultural, historical, and aesthetic significance.
+And this creativity certainly paid off as audiences, critics, and even the Library of Congress’s National Film Registry have recognized the film as one of profound cultural, historical, and aesthetic significance.

-After this look at the true story of Saving Private Ryan, read the true tales of Desmond Doss, the World War II medic who inspired Hacksaw Ridge, and Wladyslaw Szpilman, the man behind The Pianist.
+After this look at the Niland brothers and the true story of Saving Private Ryan, read the true tales of Desmond Doss, the World War II medic who inspired Hacksaw Ridge and Wladyslaw Szpilman, the man behind The Pianist.
 Then, discover facts about World War II that even most history buffs don’t know.